lukewire129/navigationbar-avaloniaui/README.md

 ### Contribution
 This project is open source and welcomes contributions from the community.
 You can contribute in various ways, including improving features, fixing bugs, or enhancing documentation.

+### Enhanced Version with Page Navigation
+The BottomNavigationBar project now comes in an enhanced version that includes page navigation capabilities.
+This new version is designed to allow users to navigate within the application more efficiently, providing a more intuitive and smoother user experience.
+For more details about the enhanced project with page navigation features, please see [here](https://github.com/lukewire129/AvaloniaNavigationPage)https://github.com/lukewire129/AvaloniaNavigationPage.

 ![KakaoTalk_20240118_144907899](https://github.com/lukewire129/AvaloniaNavigationBar/assets/54387261/1d2607c2-1ad6-42f5-af75-276e03f66855)